-- 2.1 National Planning Policy Framework (NPPF) July 2021 paragraphs 57 states planning obligations must only be sought where they meet all of the following three tests:- - Necessary to make the development acceptable in planning terms - Directly related to the development - Fairly and reasonably related in scale and kind to the development
+2.1.1 National Planning Policy Framework states planning obligations must only be sought where they meet all of the following three tests:

+- · Necessary to make the development acceptable in planning terms - · Directly related to the development - · Fairly and reasonably related in scale and kind to the development

-- 2.2 The above three tests are known as the 'CIL Tests' after the Community Infrastructure levy Regulations (CIL) as defined in Regulation 122(2) of the CIL Regulations which make them a statutory requirement.
+2.1.2 The above three tests are known as the 'CIL Tests' after the Community Infrastructure Levy Regulations (CIL) as defined in Regulation 122(2) of the CIL Regulations which make them a statutory requirement.

-- 2.3 Harborough District Council will consider the request for each planning obligation in accordance and in compliance with the CIL Tests.
+2.1.3 Harborough District Council ("the Council") will consider the request for each planning obligation in accordance and in compliance with the CIL Tests.

-- 2.4 On 1st September 2019 revisions to the CIL regulations (2019) removed the limits on the pooling of no more than five obligations for a project or type of infrastructure.
+2.1.4 On 1st September 2019 revisions to the CIL regulations (2019) removed the limits on the pooling of no more than five obligations for a project or type of infrastructure.

+2.2 The Development Plan for Harborough

-- 2.5 The HDC Local Plan (2011 2031) adopted in 2019 along with the made neighbourhood plans and adopted minerals and waste plans, form the overall development plan for Harborough District.
-The Local Plan is the starting point for considering whether planning applications can be approved.
+2.2.5 The HDC Local Plan (2011-2031) adopted in 2019, along with the made Neighbourhood Plans (Our policies, plans and strategies - Neighbourhood Plans - 'made' plans | Harborough District Council) and adopted Minerals and Waste Plan (Minerals and Waste Local Plan : Local plan adoption | Leicestershire County Council), form the overall development plan for Harborough District.
+The Development Plan is the starting point for considering whether planning applications can be approved.

+2.3 Harborough Local Plan (2011-2031)

-- 2.6 Local Plan policy IN1-Infrastructure Provision defines the levels of infrastructure necessary to mitigate the development proposals in the Plan.
-Local Plan Policy H1 Provision of New Housing and Local Plan Policy H2 Affordable Housing supports the development of an appropriate mix of housing including provision of lower cost affordable homes to rent through social housing providers which are secured through planning obligations.
+2.3.1 Local Plan Policy IN1 Infrastructure Provision defines the levels of infrastructure necessary to mitigate the development proposals in the Plan.
+Local Plan Policy H1 Provision of New Housing and Local Plan Policy H2 Affordable Housing support the development of an appropriate mix of housing including provision of lower cost affordable homes to rent through social housing providers which are secured through planning obligations.

-- 2.7 Policies in the Local Plan indicates areas which are likely to be the subject of planning obligations
+2.3.2 Policies in the Local Plan indicate areas which are likely to be the subject of planning obligations

-- Affordable Housing
+Affordable Housing

+Planning Obligations SPD 2022

 - Community Facilities

 - Open Space, Sport and Recreation Provision

 - Cemeteries

 - Education

 - Highways and Transportation

-- Library Services and associated facilities
+- · Library Services and associated facilities

 - Recycling and Waste

 - Health Care

 - Policing and Fire and Rescue

 - Flood mitigation

 - Sustainable Urban Drainage Systems